 The amount of Compensation, which may be deferred by a Participant, and the amount of Employer Contributions, if any, made to a Participant’s Account are subject to the following limitations:

 Annual Limitation.
-Except as otherwise provided in subparagraphs (b) or (c) below, the maximum amount that a Participant may defer during an Employment Period, when added to the amount of any Employer Contribution for such Participant during the Employment Period, shall not exceed the lesser of (i) the maximum dollar amount under IRC §457(b)(2)(A) as adjusted for cost of living adjustments described in IRC §457(e)(15) or (ii) 100% of the Participant’s Includible Compensation as provided in IRC §457(b)(2)(B).
+Except as otherwise provided in subparagraphs b. or c. below, the maximum amount that a Participant may defer during an Employment Period, when added to the amount of any Employer Contribution for such Participant during the Employment Period, shall not exceed the lesser of (i) the maximum dollar amount under IRC §457(b)(2)(A) as adjusted for cost of living adjustments described in IRC §457(e)(15), or (ii) 100% of the Participant’s Includible Compensation as provided in IRC §457(b)(2)(B).

 “+50 Catch-Up” Deferrals.
-The maximum deferral amount described in Paragraph (a) above and contributed under the Plan is increased for a Participant who will have attained the age of 50 (or older) during any Employment Period.
-The additional amount permitted to be contributed under this Paragraph is the lesser of (i) the applicable dollar amount set forth in IRC Section 414(v)(2)(B) or (ii) the Participant’s Compensation for the taxable year reduced by any other elective deferrals of the Participant for the taxable year.
-This Paragraph shall not be applicable for any taxable year in which Paragraph (c) below applies.
+The maximum deferral amount described in subparagraph a. above and contributed under the Plan is increased for a Participant who will have attained the age of 50 (or older) during any Employment Period.
+The additional amount permitted to be contributed under this subparagraph is the lesser of (i) the applicable dollar amount set forth in IRC §414(v)(2)(B), or (ii) the Participant’s Compensation for the taxable year reduced by any other elective deferrals of the Participant for the taxable year.
+This subparagraph shall not be applicable for any taxable year in which subparagraph c. below applies.

 Traditional Catch-Up-Deferrals.
-For one or more of a Participant’s last three Employment Periods ending before the Participant attains Normal Retirement Age, the maximum amount a Participant may defer shall be the lesser of (i) twice the maximum deferral amount in effect under IRC Section 457(b)(2)(A) or (ii) the limitation established for the taxable year under Paragraph (a) above, plus the limitation established for purposes of Paragraph (a) for each of the prior taxable years beginning after December 31, 1978, during which the Participant was eligible to participate less the amount of Compensation deferred by or on behalf of the Participant under the Plan for each of such prior taxable years.
-This Paragraph shall not be applicable for any taxable year in which Paragraph (b) above applies.
+For one or more of a Participant’s last 3 Employment Periods ending before the Participant attains Normal Retirement Age, the maximum amount a Participant may defer shall be the lesser of (i) twice the maximum deferral amount in effect under IRC §457(b)(2)(A), or (ii) the limitation established for the taxable year under subparagraph a. above, plus the limitation established for purposes of subparagraph a. for each of the prior taxable years beginning after December 31, 1978, during which the Participant was eligible to participate less the amount of Compensation deferred by or on behalf of the Participant under the Plan for each of such prior taxable years.
+This subparagraph shall not be applicable for any taxable year in which subparagraph b. above applies.

 Excess Deferrals.
-To the extent that a Participant’s deferrals exceed the limit applicable under Paragraph a. above (including, as applicable, Paragraph b. or c. above), the Plan shall distribute to the Participant such excess amount (adjusted for gains and losses allocable thereto for the applicable Employment Period) as soon as administratively practicable after it is determined that such excess exists.
+To the extent that a Participant’s deferrals exceed the limit applicable under subparagraph a. above (including, as applicable, subparagraph b. or c. above), the Plan shall distribute to the Participant such excess amount (adjusted for gains and losses allocable thereto for the applicable Employment Period) as soon as administratively practicable after it is determined that such excess exists.

 USERRA.

-Notwithstanding the preceding provisions of this Section, a Participant who is entitled to reemployment pursuant to the terms of the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) may defer an additional amount under the Plan as provided for in that Act for the years of his or her service in the uniformed services (as defined by USERRA).
+Notwithstanding the preceding provisions of this Section, a Participant who is entitled to reemployment pursuant to the terms of the Uniformed Services Employment and Reemployment Rights Act of 1994 (“USERRA”) may defer an additional amount under the Plan as provided for in USERRA for the years of the Participant’s service in the uniformed services (as defined by USERRA).
 Any such deferral will not be subject to the limits set forth above in the year in which deferred, but will be subject to the limits for the Employment Period to which such deferrals relate.

-If a Participant dies on or after January 1, 2007 while performing qualified military service (as defined in Section 414(u) of the Code), the Beneficiary of that Participant is entitled, to the extent required by Section 401(a)(37) of the Code, to any additional benefits provided under the Plan as if the Participant had resumed employment on the date immediately before hisdate of death and then terminated employment on account of death.
+If a Participant dies on or after January 1, 2007 while performing qualified military service (as defined in IRC §414(u)), the Beneficiary of that Participant is entitled, to the extent required by IRC §401(a)(37), to any additional benefits provided under the Plan as if the Participant had resumed employment on the date immediately before the Participant’s date of death and then terminated employment on account of death.

 Investment and Trust/Custodial Fund Provisions: